yednapg/CodeDay-AI/README.md

     python -m src.main
     ```
     You should see an invite URL in the console.
 Copy and paste it into your browser to add the bot to your server.

-# Optional configuration

-1. If you want moderation messages, create and copy the channel id for each server that you want the moderation messages to send to in `SERVER_TO_MODERATION_CHANNEL`.
-This should be of the format: `server_id:channel_id,server_id_2:channel_id_2`
-1. If you want to change the personality of the bot, go to `src/config.yaml` and edit the instructions
-1. If you want to change the moderation settings for which messages get flagged or blocked, edit the values in `src/constants.py`.
-A lower value means less chance of it triggering.

 # FAQ